aptech/docs/docs/comt/comt-ug-special-features.rst

 ::

-    //Example objective function
+    // Example objective function
     proc (1) = myobjective(parms, ind);
         struct modelResults mm;

-        //Perform any calculations common to
+        // Perform any calculations common to
-        //objective function, gradient, and Hessian
+        // objective function, gradient, and Hessian

-        //If the first element of 'ind' is
+        // If the first element of 'ind' is
-        //non-zero, calculate objective function
+        // non-zero, calculate objective function
         if ind[1];
-          mm.function = //Calculate objective function
+          mm.function = // Calculate objective function
         endif;

-        //If the second element of 'ind' is
+        // If the second element of 'ind' is
-        //non-zero, calculate gradient
+        // non-zero, calculate gradient
         if ind[2];
-          mm.gradient = //Calculate gradient
+          mm.gradient = // Calculate gradient
         endif;

-        //If the third element of 'ind' is
+        // If the third element of 'ind' is
-        //non-zero, calculate Hessian
+        // non-zero, calculate Hessian
         if ind[3];
-          mm.Hessian = //Calculate Hessian
+          mm.Hessian = // Calculate Hessian
         endif;

-        //Return modelResults structure
+        // Return modelResults structure
         retp(mm);
     endp;

-Of course, the derivatives are optional or even partially optional, i.e., you can compute a subset of the derivatives if you like, and the remaining will be computed numerically.
+In the objective function the function value return is required.
+However, the derivatives are optional or even partially optional, i.e., you can compute a subset of the derivatives if you like, and the remaining will be computed numerically.
 When computing only a subset of the derivatives, set the uncomputed element of the gradient vector to a missing value. **COMT** will attempt to compute numerical derivatives for any element of the gradient vector that contains a missing value.

 Parameter Vector (PV) Structure
 +++++++++++++++++++++++++++++++